-Pulled Pork Sliders are a budget-friendly party food option that’s tough to beat.
-Everybody loves them, they feed a crowd, and they’re over-the-top easy to make.
-This Pulled Pork Sliders Recipe features pulled pork made easy in the slow cooker, it’s full of flavor and always turns out perfectly fork-tender.
-You’ll find the sliders easy to assemble and simple to serve.
+Pulled Pork Sliders are a budget-friendly party food option that's tough to beat.
+Everybody loves them, they feed a crowd, and they're over-the-top easy to make.
+This recipe features pulled pork made easy in the slow cooker, it's full of flavor and always turns out perfectly fork-tender.
+You'll find them easy to assemble and simple to serve.

-In addition to an easy Pulled Pork Sliders Recipe, we’ll cover all slider basics like how many sliders per person, how to serve your sliders (and prevent them from getting soggy), plus, make-ahead options and even what to serve with them.
+In addition to an easy party recipe, we'll cover all slider basics like how many per person, how to serve them (and prevent them from getting soggy), plus, make-ahead options and even what to serve with them.

 Pulled Pork Sliders are essentially little, miniature pulled pork sandwiches and they are absolutely perfect for entertaining.
 They're inexpensive, they feed a crowd, and they're seriously easy to make.
 This Pulled Pork Slider Recipe, in particular, features BBQ-style sandwiches and probably the most popular way to serve up a slider.

 - Slider Buns

 - BBQ Sauce

 THE SLIDER BUN

 Slider buns have become very popular and are readily available.
 They can be found at just about any major grocery store in a variety of selections.

 HOW MANY SLIDERS PER PERSON

 Sliders buns typically come in a pack of 12, and you can expect one package to feed 4-5 people.
 Estimate 2-3 per person, but if there is lots of other food at the party to graze on, you're most likely looking at 2 per person.